stefaleon/Next-Auth-with-Express-backend/README.md

 - Even though the related link is hidden in the navbar, the protected page is currently accessible by entering the related url (http://localhost:3000/protected) manually in the browser's address bar.
 - To fix this, redirect to the login page if "user" is not available in the auth state.

+## Persist the authenticated user with a server side HTTP-only cookie

+### Set the JWT in a server side cookie

+- Set the cookie in the response headers as we login.
+It now becomes available in `req.headers.cookie`.
+- Confirm the availability for subsequent requests by use of the checkCookie Next API route.